-What’s behind the exodus?
+What's Behind the Exodus?

 • A widening credibility gap between formula-first Korean brands and Western imports still leaning on celebrity marketing and decades-old product lines.

-Korean consumers prioritize hydration, sensitivity, and photoaging, prompting local brands to respond with sophisticated, biocompatible ingredients like multi-weight hyaluronic acid, ceramide complexes, and signal peptides.
+Korean consumers prioritize hydration, sensitivity, and photoaging.
+Local brands respond with sophisticated, biocompatible ingredients like multi-weight hyaluronic acid, ceramide complexes, and signal peptides — refined through rapid R&D cycles powered by IoT-based consumer feedback and AI-driven skin analysis.
+It's a culture of iteration, not assumption.

-By contrast, many legacy brands entering the Korean market have struggled to move beyond surface-level adaptation.
+Many legacy brands entering the Korean market have struggled to move beyond surface-level adaptation.
 Even with translation and localization efforts, the products often miss the mark — offering generic solutions in a market that demands precision.

 And Korean consumers notice.